masini4ka/mail/README.md

 4. Start Apache server

-5. In browser of your choice gon to localhost\mailing
+5. In browser of your choice go to "localhost\mailing"

 ## Running the tests